vxsl/bnnbloomberg-markets-api/README.md

 # bnnbloomberg-markets-scraper

-A small helper tool to provide close-to-realtime market data from BNN Bloomberg's unauthenticated API.
+A small helper tool to provide close-to-realtime market data from BNN Bloomberg's unauthenticated API

 By default it provides data on all stocks listed [here](https://www.bnnbloomberg.ca/markets), but you can change the URI to data about other exchanges, individual securities, and/or do some digging to find out what else the API has in store...

+## Notes

+When using this tool to make client-side queries from the browser, ```data.bnn.ca``` will reject all queries based on CORS policy.
+To resolve this, you can run a [CORS-Anywhere server](https://github.com/Rob--W/cors-anywhere) and prefix your URIs with the server's URL.
+See ```config.js```.
+If you are planning to use this tool server-side or locally, `corsProxy` can remain empty without issue.

 ## Usage